NicolasDorier/DBTrie/README.md

 When data is deleted, DBTrie does not immediately free the RAM and storage that was consumed by this data.
 For this you need to defragment your tables once in a while.

-This operation is bringing the whole table in RAM and iterating over all the saved values, so you should not use it too often.
+This operation is iterating over all the saved values, so you should not use it too often and might be quite lengthy.
 ```csharp
 static async Task Main(string args)
 {